mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 -rwx------ 1 user group 35 Dec  4 04:40 hello.sh
 ```

-Now we have 'x' added, which means executing permission has been given to the user.
+Now we have `x` added, which means executing permission has been given to the user.
 Let us execute this shell script again:

 ```
 $ ./hello.sh